James M. Clark Center for International Education

 II.
 GOVERNANCE OF THE CENTER

-B. Administrative coordination of the Center is the responsibility of the Director who reports to the Provost and Vice-President of Academic Affairs.
+B. Administrative coordination of the center is the responsibility of the director who reports to the provost and vice president for academic affairs.

 C. The Council shall meet a minimum of six times during the academic year.
 Meetings are open to the campus community.